New year, new laws: The changes you can expect in 2023

 Of the states set to increase minimum wages in 2023, Montana will see the lowest rate at $9.95 an hour, while Washington state is the highest at $15.74 an hour.

 Michigan and Ohio will raise theirs to $10.10 an hour.
-California, Connecticut, Massachusetts, Washington and New York will all bump theirs to $15 dollars an hour or more.
+California, Connecticut, Massachusetts, Washington and New York will bump theirs to $15 an hour or more.

 On the federal level, all military members’ salaries will increase by 4.6%, due to the annual Defense Spending Bill.